-Through poetry, somatic practice, sound healing, cultural expression, and collective care, The Rest In creates space to pause, breathe, reconnect, and experience joy in community.
+Through poetry, somatic practice, sound healing, cultural expression, nourishment, and collective care, The Rest In creates space to pause, breathe, reconnect, and experience joy in community.

 This is not a space to perform or produce.
-It is a space to be held, to release, and to remember that we do not carry this work alone
+It is a space to be held, to release, and to remember that we do not carry this work alone.

-Date: Saturday, June 27, 2026
+Date: Saturday, August 15, 2026

 Time: 11:00 AM – 4:00 PM